dfeng/notes/language-models-and-tokens.md

 # Language Models: Fancy Number Pattern Matching

+Is this a valid proof of the infeasibility, or perhaps undecidedibility of language models?
+As everyone likes to explain as if it's a fatal flaw, all language models are doing are predicting the next word.
+My simple argument is that, the learned "world model" doesn't have to be anything related to our world.

 Update: someone just posted this paper to [arXiv](https://arxiv.org/abs/2212.03551).

 Suppose I gave you a really, really long list of numbers (or symbols, or anything).
 Like, a really, really long list.
 And it's effectively random, from what you can tell.
 You're told there's a method to this madness/randomness.
 You see glimpses of repeated structures, kind of.
 But it's mostly just appears random.